 GE 1.01 (Development in Geologic Hazard and Constraint Areas).
 The county shall strongly discourage intensive uses in Major Hazard Areas.
 The county strongly discourages development in Geologic Hazard areas and only allows development in these areas when adequate mitigation can be demonstrated.
 The county refers to the guidelines and recommendations for studies presented in Table 1 ("Review and Approval Guidelines for Properties with Geologic Hazards and/or Constraints") when reviewing proposals for development on properties possessing the geologic hazards and constraints listed and described in the table.
-A geologic hazard study should be required and performed by a Colorado Professional Geologist for sites with the conditions listed here, and development approval should be subject to the applicant completing the recommendations provided in the completed study:
+Additional geologic hazards and constraints may be identified through a site-specific study in addition to those listed in Table 1 and the Geologic Hazards and Constraints Map.
+A geologic hazard study should be required and performed by a qualified Colorado Professional Geologist and a qualified professional (geotechnical) engineer for sites with the conditions geologic conditions listed herebelow, and development approval should be subject to the applicant completing the recommendations provided in the completed study.
+A geologic hazard study must be signed by the professional who prepared or certified the given study.
+Moreover, site-specific geologic hazard studies should be reviewed by an independent party either by the Colorado Geological Survey or an independent qualified professional geologist and/or an independent qualified geotechnical engineer.

-- Documented landslide, debris flow or rockfall deposit or event. - Landslide hazard susceptibility. - Debris flow hazard susceptibility. - Rockfall susceptibility. - Steeply Dipping Heaving Bedrock mapped extents within property boundaries. - Undermined Area mapped extents within or near property boundaries.
+- Documented landslide, debris flow or rockfall deposit or event.

+- Landslide hazard susceptibility.

+- Debris flow hazard susceptibility.

+- Rockfall susceptibility. - Steeply Dipping Heaving Bedrock mapped extents within property boundaries. - Undermined Area mapped extents within or near property boundaries.